AverageHelper/recorded-finance/README.md

 The webserver will print a URL in your terminal to paste into your browser.
 It should look something like [http://127.0.0.1:5173](http://127.0.0.1:5173).
 Give that a go, and you're off to the races!

-I recommend you deploy the client (the contents of the `accountable-svelte/dist` folder) on a webserver like [nginx](https://nginx.org/en/).
+I recommend you deploy the client (the contents of the `recorded-finance/dist` folder) on a webserver like [nginx](https://nginx.org/en/).

-DO NOT FORGET your Accountable ACCOUNT ID or PASSWORD.
+DO NOT FORGET your ACCOUNT ID or PASSWORD.
 If you do, your data is irretrievably lost.
+That data is encrypted, and can only be retrieved using those details.
 You have been warned. :)

 ## Acknowledgements